Jeff Bezos hired her on the spot just for her answer to these 2 questions

 Over the years and his experience with Bezos, Hiatt learned that courage, ambition, and energy are more valuable than mastering a specific skill set.

 “It took me years to fully understand why Bezos took a risk and gave me that great opportunity.
 He exclusively surrounded himself with people he had to restrain, not push forward.
 He created teams of people so ambitious, creative, and determined that they compensated for whatever experience he had.
-I learned that the key to the initial success of Bezos and Amazon was this relentless search for the exceptional. “
+I learned that the key to Bezos and Amazon’s initial success was this relentless pursuit of the exceptional. “